Cretan Recipes, Cretan Diet, Lunch & Dinner

 Notes

-1. Remember that to prepare this recipe, it’s better to use the eggs at room temperature.
+• To prepare the avgolemono, it is better to use the eggs at room temperature.

 Have you Tried Cretan Pork with Celery and Avgolemono?
 Let me know!